Dalton Schultz Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Season Stats

-- Schultz has racked up 808 yards on 78 receptions with eight touchdowns, averaging 47.5 yards per game, on 104 targets.
+- Schultz has also contributed with 78 receptions for 808 yards and eight touchdowns.
+He's been targeted 104 times, producing 47.5 yards per game.

 - Schultz has been the target of 16.1% (104 total) of his team's 647 passing attempts this season.

-- Schultz (14 red zone targets) has been the recipient of 13.7% of his team's 102 red zone pass attempts.
+- Schultz has seen the ball thrown his way 14 times in the red zone this season, 13.7% of his team's 102 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Schultz's matchup with the 49ers.